Koatty/koatty_container/docs/api/koatty_container.container.attachclassmetadata.md

 ## Container.attachClassMetadata() method

-attach data to class or property
+Attach class metadata to the target.

 **Signature:**